Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 The dark side: compound debt

 Compounding works against you too.
 A $10,000 credit card balance at 22% APR, paying only the minimum, takes 46 years to pay off and costs $25,000 in interest.
+A student loan of $40,000 at 6.5% on a 25-year extended plan costs $40,800 in interest — more than the principal itself.
 Pay off high-interest debt before investing.
+As a rule of thumb: any debt over 7% APR should be attacked before adding to retirement contributions beyond the employer 401(k) match.

 What 1% extra return costs